 Tempo is one of the most important elements of music.
 It is therefore not surprising that a lot of research has been done on tempo tracking to date.
-DAW programs, such as Logic and Ableton Live easily find tempo in loaded files, however, a means of accurately detecting tempo in realtime scenarios isn't often found in such programs as a built-in function.
+DAW programs, such as Logic and Ableton Live, can find the tempo in loaded files in most cases; however, a built-in function for accurately detecting tempo in real-time scenarios is not often found in these programs.
 To track tempo in real-time, it is necessary to determine whether the current note onset is a tempo determining beat; this is usually decided through the strength of the onset.
 But it is difficult to know how strong it is relative to the other onsets without looking at the entire piece, which might not be available in advance in a real-time scenario.